TheClimateCorporation/mirage/README.md

 Examples
 --------
-There are several examples in the "MirageApp" folder to check out and run.
+There are several examples in the “samples” folder to check out and run.
 The general idea is this

 ```Java